eddieantonio/cmput296/lab-8.md

 > **Question 15**: Are arrays mutable or immutable?
 Explain your
 > answer.

-To iterate over arrays in JavaScript, it may be tempting to do this:
+To answer **Question 16**, write the following `for-in` loop in the JavaScript console to iterate over items in an array:

 ```
 var arr = ["one", "two", "three", "four"];